rust-skia/rust-skia/README.md

 ### Android

-Cross compilation to Android is supported on macOS hosts for targeting 64 bit ARM architectures (`aarch64`):
+Cross compilation to Android is supported on macOS and Linux hosts for targeting 64 bit ARM architectures (`aarch64`):

 1. Download the r18b NDK from: https://developer.android.com/ndk/downloads/older_releases.html
 2. Create a toolchain for the compilation: